mindspore-ai/docs/docs/lite/docs/source_en/use/post_training_quantization.md

 ## Overview

 Converting a trained `float32` model into an `int8` model through quantization after training can reduce the model size and improve the inference performance.
-In MindSpore Lite, this function is integrated into the model conversion tool `conveter_lite`.
+In MindSpore Lite, this function is integrated into the model conversion tool `converter_lite`.
 You can add command line parameters to convert a model into a quantization model.

 MindSpore Lite quantization after training is classified into two types: